 Experiencing pain doesn’t mean that we are doing anything wrong, or that we are being punished—it only means we are alive.
 I have to repeat that to myself constantly, and I know it is nothing to be ashamed of.
 Keeping faith afloat is like tending a garden: both need to be watered and fed, cared for and maintained, given ample amounts of sunlight, and most importantly, time and space to grow.
 Eventually, if we do our part and tend to the garden well, we will reap a bountiful harvest.

-When I picture myself as a gardener, I see a blissful, smiling me surrounded by beautiful blooms engulfed in sunbeams with butterflies flying all around.
+When I picture myself as a gardener, I see a blissful, smiling girl surrounded by beautiful blooms engulfed in sunbeams with butterflies flying all around.
 The only problem is this is a storybook fantasy.
 Real gardening is hard work; it takes a lot of time, energy, and dedication.

 I am going to be brutally honest here—all my plants die.
 Every single occasion in which I try to prove my green thumb, I end up only proving my incompetence.
-Most of the reasons my plants die are completely carless and avoidable; once I planted a tree that never got a chance to grow as I placed it in the one spot which never received sunlight.
+Most of the reasons my plants die are completely careless and avoidable; once I planted a tree that never got a chance to grow as I placed it in the one spot which never received sunlight.
 On another occasion I sat my rosemary bush outside in the fall to get more direct sunlight… and forgot about it until spring.

 My efforts are miserable at best, and I empathize with those who care for their own plants.
 It also makes me a bit envious of those who are actually able to keep any sort of vegetation alive.